giacomoricco14/homework1_GR/README.md

 # :robot: Homework 1: Bring Up Your Robot
-The goal of this project is to design and simulate a four-degrees-of-freedom robotic manipulator, named **Armando**, within the ROS 2 environment using **Gazebo** and **RViz** simulation software.
+The goal of this project is to design and simulate a four-degrees-of-freedom robotic manipulator, named **Armando**, within the ROS 2 environment using **Gazebo** and **Rviz** simulation software.
-Starting from the provided base package **armando_description**, the robot description was modified and extended to include visualization and physical modeling in RViz and Gazebo, and later the integration of sensors and controllers.
+Starting from the provided base package **armando_description**, the robot description was modified and extended to include visualization and physical modeling in Rviz and Gazebo, and later the integration of sensors and controllers.

 ## :hammer_and_wrench: Dockerfile modification
 This package depends on the following Ros2 Humble packages: ros-humble-ros-ign-bridge, ros-humble-ros-gz, ros-humble-controller-manager, ros-humble-ros2-control, ros-humble-ros2-controllers, and ros-humble-ign-ros2-control, which are already included in the provided Dockerfile.
 Additional dependencies such as ros-humble-urdf-tutorial, ros-humble-xacro and ros-humble-ros-gz-sim have been manually added.